spolu/settle/site/content/posts/settle-introduction.md

-These transactions would require to come at very little or no fee which rules out fiat currencies (also why would a machine trust a nation-state backing?) but also most cryptocurrencies backed by a blockchan as maintaining the blockchain generally costs quite a lot on a per transaction basis (if only to prevent spam).
+These transactions would require to come at very little or no fee which rules out fiat currencies (also why would a machine trust a nation-state backing?) but also most cryptocurrencies backed by a blockchain as maintaining the blockchain generally costs quite a lot on a per transaction basis (if only to prevent spam).